 With a population of ~3.4 million people, and more moving in every day, almost all of San Diego looks man-made.
-And we'll delight in Grebes dancing over the water in

 However, the geographic isolation that created so much of San Diego's diversity is now one of its greatest threats.
 To survive here, animals and plants must learn to live alongside people, or they won't live at all.